 - Opera North & Aldeburgh Festival – Britten Billy Budd

 - Concerts with Staatsorchester Rheinische Philharmonie (including return to Het Concertgebouw Amsterdam)

-Garry studied cello (with Ralph Kirshbaum) and conducting at the Royal Northern College of Music, and was winner of the 1999 Leeds Conductors’ Competition.
-He has held positions as Permanent Guest Conductor of Royal Philharmonic Orchestra, Principal Guest Conductor of Royal Scottish National Orchestra, and Principal Conductor of Paragon Ensemble.
+Previously he has held positions as Permanent Guest Conductor of Royal Philharmonic Orchestra, Principal Guest Conductor of Royal Scottish National Orchestra, Principal Conductor of Paragon Ensemble, and Artistic Director of Conducting at the Royal Conservatoire of Scotland.

 An experienced opera conductor, Garry Walker conducted Janacek The Cunning Little Vixen for Garsington Opera in 2014, where he returned in 2018 for the critically acclaimed world premiere of Sawer The Skating Rink.
 He has conducted both Britten Curlew River and the world première of Stuart MacRae’s opera The Assassin Tree at the Edinburgh International Festival.
-He also conducted the MacRae at the Linbury Studio (Royal Opera House), David McVicar’s much acclaimed new production of Britten The Turn of the Screw and Raskatov A Dog’s Heart for English National Opera, Cimarosa The Secret Marriage for Scottish Opera, Poulenc La Voix Humaine at the Linbury Studio, and for Opera North Britten Billy Budd and a Gianni Schicchi/The Rite of Spring double-bill.
+Further highlights include the MacRae at the Linbury Studio (Royal Opera House), David McVicar’s acclaimed new production of Britten The Turn of the Screw and Raskatov A Dog’s Heart for English National Opera, Cimarosa The Secret Marriage for Scottish Opera, Poulenc La Voix Humaine at the Linbury Studio, and for Opera North Britten Billy Budd, a Gianni Schicchi/The Rite of Spring double-bill, Martinů The Greek Passion, and in 2021 Bizet Carmen.
 On the continent he has conducted The Curlew River for Lyon Opera, and a new production by Calixto Bieito of Hosokawa Hanjo at the Ruhr Triennale.

 Amongst the many international soloists with whom Garry Walker has collaborated are Maxim Vengerov, Sarah Chang, Jonas Kaufmann, Truls Mørk, Mischa Maisky, James Ehnes, David Geringas and Branford Marsalis.